 whether you used another helpful CBT technique: “thoughts aren’t facts”.

 How you think has affected how you felt and what you did.
-In the example in the left hand column, you’ve jumped to a conclusion without very much evidence for it – and this matters, because it’s led to:
+In the example in the left hand column, you’ve jumped to a conclusion without very much evidence for it – and this matters, because it’s led to: having a number of uncomfortable feelings behaving in a way that makes you feel worse.

 If you go home feeling depressed, you’ll probably brood on what has happened and feel worse.
 If you get in touch with the other person, there’s a good chance you’ll feel better about yourself.